 Shopping For Different Types of Sunscreen in Malaysia?
 This Is The Ultimate Guide You Need!

 Vogue’s former senior fashion editor, 73-year-old Vera Wang once said, the secret to looking good is “work, sleep, a vodka cocktail, and not much sun”.
-If you haven’t yet gotten the memo, you need to wear sunscreen every day, whether indoors or outdoors, to keep your skin protected, avoid premature ageing, and prevent skin cancer.
-However, not all sunscreen is created equal and it can be tricky to choose the right one when you’re shopping for SPF.
+If you haven’t gotten the memo, you need to wear sunscreen every day.
+Whether you’re indoors or outdoors, the mighty sunscreen can protect your skin, avoid premature ageing, and prevent skin cancer.
+However, not all sunscreens are created equal and it can be tricky to choose the right one when you’re shopping for one.
 Here, we round up the different types of sunscreen to clear up common sunscreen confusion.

 Here Are The Different Types Of Sunscreen You Need To Beat The Blazing Heat

-There’s absolutely no excuse to skimp on sun protection, especially in Malaysia’s tropical climate.
-Sorry!
-While we are constantly reminded of the importance of skin protection, people also tend to forget that the type of sunscreen you use is equally crucial.
-Generally, there are three types of sunscreen, chemical, physical and hybrid.
+While we’re constantly reminded of the importance of skin protection, people also tend to forget that the type of sunscreen you use is equally crucial.
+Generally, there are three types of sunscreen—chemical, physical, and hybrid.
 Let’s have a look at the differences between these sunscreen products.

 best sunscreen for face